Discover the Stars

 The Discover the Stars’ committee’s structure is light; four members are representatives of sponsor companies, the general director of the CCOIM, the CCOIM events coordinator, four representatives of the education sector (high school and collegiate levels) as well as two retired administrators from the educational sector.

 Bi-monthly meetings ensure continuity.
 The contest is launched in the Fall, right after the prize-awarding gala has taken place and the interviews take place in the month of April.

-John Abbott College and CÉGEP Gérald-Godin, two local institutions, have volunteered their campuses for the gala events, which take place in October.
+CÉGEP Gérald-Godin and John Abbott College, two local institutions, have volunteered their campuses for the gala events, which take place in October.
 This event is to publicly announce the grantees and to invite 2 previous grantees (one from each sector-French & English) to speak of their accomplishments.
 The two recipients of the Aileen Proudfoot Memorial grants are announced during this occasion.